1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 Permanent craft communities made sense in the past.
 They worked when:

-- Free trade was limited
+- Free trade was limited (trade in local community)

 - Fixed costs are high